Tyrannosaurus in popular culture: Television appearances

 Tyrannosaurus has starred in several television and documentary series, including children's programs, both in those intended as fiction, and, more recently, documentaries.

 In the American children's show Barney & Friends, Barney is a stylized Tyrannosaurus rex.
 In the Australian children's show The Wiggles, the character "Dorothy the Dinosaur" is a stylized adaptation of a Tyrannosaurus.
 Some Tyrannosaurus characters appear in Dinosaur Train, most prominently Buddy.

-Tyrannosaurus was one of several dinosaurs featured in the 1974 Doctor Who adventure Invasion of the Dinosaurs, starring Jon Pertwee.
+Tyrannosaurus was one of several dinosaurs featured in the 1974 Doctor Who serial Invasion of the Dinosaurs, starring Jon Pertwee.
 A sleeping juvenile is also seen on the Silurian ark in "Dinosaurs on a Spaceship".
 A time-travelled Tyrannosaurus is seen in London in "Deep Breath".

-In the 1985 animated series The Transformers, the character Grimlock transformed into a mechanical Tyrannosaurus.
-In the sequel series Beast Wars, the antagonist Megatron turned into a purple techno-organic Tyrannosaurus.
+In the 1985 animated series The Transformers, the character Grimlock transforms into a mechanical Tyrannosaurus.
+In the sequel series Beast Wars, the antagonist Megatron transforms into a purple techno-organic Tyrannosaurus.

-In the cartoon The Terrible Thunderlizards, 'Mr. T' plays a Tyrannosaurus rex called Mr. T-rex.
+In the animated series The Terrible Thunderlizards, 'Mr. T' plays a Tyrannosaurus rex called Mr. T-rex.
 General Galapagos, the boss of the Thunderlizards, is also a Tyrannosaurus.

-The T-rex plays recurring supporting roles in Dinosaurs (Roy Hess, Earl Sinclair's closest friend and the Sinclairs' neighbor), Dinosaucers (Genghis Rex, who is the leader of the Evil Tyrannos), Extreme Dinosaurs (T-Bone, the leader of the heroic group of the same namesake) as well as the anime television series Dinozaurs (as "Dino Tyranno" and his short-lived evil counterpart "Drago Tyran").
+The T-rex plays recurring supporting roles in Dinosaurs (Roy Hess, Earl Sinclair's closest friend and the Sinclairs' neighbor), Dinosaucers (Genghis Rex, who is the leader of the Evil Tyrannos), Extreme Dinosaurs (T-Bone, the leader of the heroic group of the same namesake), and the anime television series Dinozaurs (as "Dino Tyranno" and his short-lived evil counterpart "Drago Tyran").

-In Land of the Lost a Tyrannosaurus rex played the villain in both the 1974 series (as "Grumpy") and the 1991 version (as "Scarface", who had a scar covering his right eye).
+In Land of the Lost, a Tyrannosaurus rex played the villain in both the 1974 series (as "Grumpy") and the 1991 version (as "Scarface", who had a scar covering his right eye).

-In the Ben 10 episode "Washington B.C.", Dr. Animo brings back a Tyrannosaurus with its skeleton.
+In the Ben 10 episode "Washington B.C.", Dr. Animo resurrects a Tyrannosaurus using its skeleton.

 In Dino-Riders, the main villain Lord Krulos uses a Tyrannosaurus as his mount.

 In the Japanese TV series Dinosaur War Izenborg, a Tyrannosaurus named Ururu (renamed "Tyrannus" in the US re-edit Attack of the Super Monsters) served as the main villain for the first half of the series.

 A Tyrannosaurus named Tyrannor was the main antagonist of Dink the Little Dinosaur.